 Mashpee, MA

-In 2019, an estimated 300,000+ herring made their way from Nantucket Sound up the Mashpee River to spawn.
+This site usually sees a lot of fish.
+In 2019 alone, more than 300,000 herring came through here on their trek from Nantucket Sound up the Mashpee River to spawn.

-When you drive into the parking lot here, you'll notice that this is also the site of Mashpee Wampanoag Indian Museum.
+When you drive into the parking lot here, you'll see that this is also home to the Mashpee Wampanoag Indian Museum.

 Small shingled building with "Mashpee Wampanoag Indian Museum" sign in frontMashpee Wampanoag Museum